CDF-II W boson mass in the Dirac Scotogenic model: Neutrino masses

-The neutrino mass generation mechanism in this model is independent from the modifications to the electroweak precision parameters.
+The neutrino mass generation mechanism in this model is independent of the modifications to the electroweak precision parameters.
 Therefore, the results of previous works apply here too.
-However, we will flesh out the neutrino properties in the model because our setup is more restricted, since the lightest neutrino is massless.
+However, we will flesh out the neutrino properties in the model because our setup is more restricted since the lightest neutrino is massless.
 The reason for its masslessness comes from the chiral $B-L$ structure shown in \cite{Bonilla:2018ynb}.
 We can calculate neutrino masses from the diagram Fig.~\ref{fig:numass} as

 Where $m_l, M_k$ are the masses of the light and heavy neutrinos, respectively, $Y$, $Y'$ and $\kappa$ are the couplings described in Eq.~\ref{eq:yukawas} and Fig.~\ref{fig:numass}, $m_\xi$ and $m_{\eta^0}$ are the neutral scalar mass eigenvalues, $v$ is the SM vev and $B_0$ is the Passarino-Veltman function \cite{Passarino:1978jh}.
-Note that these setup leads to only two massive neutrinos since $Y'$ is a rank-2 matrix.
+It is important to mention that this setup leads to only two massive neutrinos since $Y'$ is a rank-2 matrix.

 Since the Yukawa matrices are free parameters it is clear that it is possible to fit the mixing parameters of neutrino oscillations given by the global fit \cite{deSalas:2020pgw}.
 In the analysis that follows we will impose neutrino masses and mixing inside the $3\sigma$ range of the global fit.
-As a benchmark scenario, we have assumed inverted ordering of the light neutrino masses.
+As a benchmark scenario, we have assumed the inverted ordering of the light neutrino masses.
 This is a natural choice since the lightest neutrino mass is zero.
 However, assuming normal ordering will not change the conclusions.